HaxagonusD/MasterMind_Game/README.md

 5. Go into the server folder
 6. Run: `yarn install` or `npm install`
 7. Then run: `yarn start` or `npm start`
+8. Go to `localhost:3000` on 2 seperate browser tabs
-8. Have fun playing the game!
+9. Have fun playing the game!

 ### Thought Process